Gamification in eLearning: Implementation Guide

 eLearning gamification consulting

-- Analyzing learning needs and learner types; learner segmentation.
+- Analyzing learning needs and learner types.

-- Helping choose between from-scratch development and platform-based eLearning solution implementation.
+- Helping choose custom or platform-based implementation.

 - Selecting optimal platforms or a tech stack.